 "I knew about the negotiations with the German.
-Ferrari did everything to get him and I am going to Benetton.
-I will be in a young and winning team, a famous one.
-But I am very sorry to leave Maranello, for the people and the fans.
+Ferrari did everything to get him, and I’m going to Benetton.
+I’ll be in a young and winning team, a famous one.
+But I’m very sorry to leave Maranello, for the people and the fans.
 It's like changing family, very hard".

 "No, I think I did my best.
-In five years I've also had good moments and learned a lot.
-I'm happy to leave the team without a fight.
-With Montezemolo I was on holiday again last week.
-For me since 1996 Ferrari will not be an enemy but a rival".
+In five years, I've also had good moments and learned a lot.
+I'm happy to leave the team without quarrels.
+I was on holiday again last week with Montezemolo.
+For me, starting from 1996, Ferrari won’t be an enemy, but rather a rival".

 But was there no chance of staying?

 "Maybe yes.
 I thought a lot about whether I could stay with Schumacher.
 Then things fell apart.
 I had two possibilities: Williams and Benetton.
-For the first team it was already a bit too late.
-Besides, because I believe in friendship, he bet on Benetton: I have a very good relationship with Briatore".
+For the first team, it was already a bit too late.
+Besides, because I believe in friendship, I bet on Benetton: I have a very good relationship with Briatore".

 What would Alesi recommend to Schumacher?